 of the French Embassy

-The Cultural Services of the French Embassy promotes the best of French arts and education across the US and builds partnerships between artists, institutions and universities on both sides of the Atlantic.
+The Cultural Services of the French Embassy promotes the best of French arts, literature, cinema, digital innovation, language, and higher education across the US.
+Based in New York City, Washington D.C., and eight other cities across the country, the Cultural Services brings artists, authors, intellectuals, and innovators to cities nationwide.
+It also builds partnerships between French and American artists, institutions, and universities on both sides of the Atlantic.
 In New York, through its bookshop Albertine, it fosters French-American exchange around literature and the arts.

 Learn more at frenchculture.org.